Formation of Fast-spinning Neutron Stars in Close Binaries and Magnetar-driven Stripped-envelope Supernovae

 SESNe display little to no hydrogen and/or helium in their spectra\cite{filippenko1997}, whose ejecta kinetic energy is generally provided by neutrinos and whose radiation energy is mostly powered by the radioactive decay of $^{56}$Ni and $^{56}$Co.
-One of the exotic subgroups is the particularly luminous SLSNe, defined to be brighter at peak than absolute magnitude $-21\,{\rm{mag}}$ which are about $\sim10-100$ brighter than ordinary SNe\cite{galyam2019}.
-The lightcurve and unusual bright peak of SLSNe (hereafter, SLSN refers specifically to hydrogen-poor SLSN Ic) cannot be well explained by $^{56}$Ni-powered model, with the most popular alternative hypothesis being energy injection from the remnant millisecond magnetar into the ejecta\cite{kasen2010}.
+One of the exotic subgroups is the particularly luminous SLSNe-I, defined to be brighter at peak than absolute magnitude $-21\,{\rm{mag}}$ which are about $\sim10-100$ times brighter than ordinary SNe\cite{galyam2019}.
+The lightcurve, the unusually bright peak, and the {extreme explosion energy} of SLSNe-I cannot be well explained by the {classical core-collapse SN} model, with the most popular alternative hypothesis {being that a millisecond magnetar engine injects energy into the remnant, which is mostly converted into the ejecta kinetic energy and in the meantime heats the ejecta}\cite{kasen2010}.
 Another particular subgroup of SESNe is represented by SNe Ic-BL, in which the ``BL'' is typically attached if the observed spectra show much larger ejecta velocities than that of traditional neutrino-powered SESNe.
-Virtually all discovered SNe accompanied with long-duration gamma-ray bursts (lGRBs) were identified as SNe Ic-BL\cite{zhang2018}.
+Virtually all the discovered SNe accompanied with long-duration gamma-ray bursts (lGRBs) were identified as SNe Ic-BL\cite{zhang2018}, {but a large fraction of SNe Ic-BL were found without the generation of lGRB jets.}.
 In the literature, there are two types of post-collapse central engine models proposed for lGRBs and SNe Ic-BL, i.e., extra energy injection from an accreting stellar-mass black hole\cite{woosley1993,popham1999} (BH) or a spinning-down magnetar\cite{usov1992,dai1998a,wheeler2000,zhang2001}.
-It has been widely suggested that a newborn magnetar should play a crucial role in causing a plateau and afterglow flares appeared in a good fraction of lGRB X-ray afterglows\cite{metzger2011,lv2014}, as well as the magnetar-driven shock breakout emissions in some SNe Ic-BL\cite{zhang2022}.
+It has been widely suggested that a newborn magnetar should play a crucial role in making a plateau and/or afterglow flares that appeared in a good fraction of lGRB X-ray afterglows\cite{metzger2011,lv2014}, as well as the magnetar-driven shock breakout emissions in some SNe Ic-BL\cite{zhang2022}.